 Working primarily with first generation and low income students, I realized the importance of providing a community and supportive space for students to achieve success in college.
 When my husband and I decided to move to Seattle, I fell in love with the mission of Academic Support Programs and CLUE.
 I am looking forward to being a part of a community that is supportive of all students at UW and provides a space where it is okay and normal to ask for help.

 My husband and I love the outdoors and take every chance we get to go hiking, rafting, skiing/snowboarding, or just enjoying nature.
-We have two cats, Marshawn (go Seahawks!) and Emmitt who often make an appearance in Zoom calls as my lovely assistants.
+We have three cats, Marshawn (go Seahawks!), Emmitt, and Cleo who often make an appearance in Zoom calls as my lovely assistants.

 Please feel free to reach out and connect with me!
 I am here to support you in any way I can during your time at the University of Washington!